sambios/sophon-sdk-init-scripts/README.md

 # sophon-sdk-init-scripts
-create soc-sdk/tpu-nntc and install debs based on release directory
+> create soc-sdk/tpu-nntc and install debs based on release directory
+> This program is tested on ubuntu20.04
 # Usage
 1. show help information
 > $ python3 main.py --help